 Poetry is about as ancient as mathematics in human culture.
 Its language can be whimsical, somber, joyful, beautiful, concise, thought-provoking, and inspirational.
 We invite you to think and write about mathematics in this unique form of expression.
 Poems can be limericks, sonnets, haiku, acrostic, square stanzas (such as the one at left in which the number of syllables per line equals the number of lines), based on the Fibonacci sequence (with the number of syllables per line based on the sequence), or other type.
 Imagine and express!

 Rules and Eligibility::

-Judging: Entries will be judged on originality, poetic quality, and thoughtful use of mathematical imagery by a panel of three judges: JoAnne Growney, Gizem Karaali, and Larry Lesser.
+Judging: Entries were judged on originality, poetic quality, and thoughtful use of mathematical imagery by a panel of three judges: JoAnne Growney, Gizem Karaali, and Larry Lesser.
 They compiled a list of resources for more exploration below.
 Date of announcement of winners: Dec.
 12.

 Rights: The AMS will retain no ownership rights to your poetry.
 Such rights remain with the poet at all times.

 Winners must agree to: